eavam/scankeeper-promo/src/markdown/privacy-policy.md

 - We need to perform a contract with you
 - You have given us permission to do so
 - The processing is in our legitimate interests and not overridden by your rights
-- For payment processing purposes
+- Where applicable, to process purchases via the Apple App Store or Google Play
 - To comply with the law

 <h2 id="data-retention">5.
 Data Retention</h2>

 We will retain your personal information only for as long as is necessary for the purposes set out in this Privacy Policy.
 We will retain and use your information to the extent necessary to comply with our legal obligations, resolve disputes, and enforce our policies.

-Your barcode and QR code data will be stored primarily on your device.
-If you enable cloud synchronization features, this data will be retained in our secure cloud storage until you choose to delete it or close your account.
+Your barcode and QR code data is stored primarily on your device.
+If you enable cloud synchronization on iOS, your data is stored in your Apple iCloud account under your control.
+Apple may process such data in accordance with its policies; we do not access the contents of your iCloud-stored data.
+If a cloud backup/sync is offered on other platforms, details will be provided in-app.

 <h2 id="data-security">6.
 Data Security</h2>